lynnfaraday/aresmush.com/_root/handles/index.md

 * When *one of your friends* looks at your alt's profile, it also shows your handle profile.
 * When *one of your friends* looks at your handle profile, they'll see this alt listed under the alts list.
 * When *one of your friends* adds your handle as a friend, this alt will show up on their friends list.

-See the Public Alt section for more information about each of those features.

 ### Private(*) Alt